starikcetin/Eflatun.AndroidManifestHook/README.md

 # Eflatun.AndroidManifestHook
-Utilites for hooking into AndroidManifest.xml generation.
+Utilites for hooking into AndroidManifest.xml generation in Unity.

 ## Installation